smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance.md

 The cryptographic service generates SHA-256 hashes of critical audit event fields including timestamp, action, status, principal ID, organization ID, and target resource information.
 These hashes are used for integrity verification, ensuring that any modification to the event data can be detected.
 Additionally, HMAC-SHA256 signatures provide an extra layer of security by authenticating events with a secret key.

 For environments requiring higher security, the framework supports integration with external Key Management Systems (KMS) for cryptographic operations, allowing organizations to leverage centralized key management and hardware security modules.
+The integration now includes KMS-based encryption for OTLP telemetry data, ensuring end-to-end security for observability data.

 ```mermaid
 flowchart TD